Mikerive/AiChat/README.md

-# VTuber Backend - Reimplementation
+# AiChat Backend - Reimplementation

 A comprehensive VTuber streaming backend with voice cloning capabilities, real-time chat functionality, and a debugging GUI interface.